VivekSinghRawat-1/docs/content/en/docs/appstore/app-services/general-purpose-ocr.md

 ### 1.2 Limitation

-* Currently only supports images(in JPG, JPEG, PNG, BMP, TIFF formats) and Pdf documents.
+* Currently only supports images(in JPG, JPEG, PNG, BMP, TIFF formats) and PDF documents.
 * Total documents size cannot exceed 20 MB.
 * The image size should not be larger than 32512*32512 pixels.